ladartcreativeagency/ChristensonOrtho/README.md

  [ - ] Vector graphics of logos/badges for any membership associations

- [ - ] Consistent profile images of team
+ [ - ] Consistent profile images of team - every team member on white background (incl.
+Brad).
+One shot of Brad at desk with books behind.

- [ - ] "Action" shots of patients being worked on by staff
+ [ - ] "Action" shots of patients being worked on by staff - someone getting braces adjusted, x-rayed, checking out at counter, being advised.
+All with happy faces.

  [ - ] Patient "checking out" at front desk